JamesMitofsky/uvm-votes/minutes/updating-our-meeting-format.md

     * Can compare to soldiers: very difficult for both college students and soldiers to know where to vote when addresses are always changing
   * Caleb Usadi’s group chat that goes to Burlington City council meetings

-    * Decided that Caleb will be our liasion to stay updated on voting-related happenings and council meetings
+    * Decided that Caleb will be our liaison to stay updated on voting-related happenings and council meetings

   New member Caleb Duggan!